• Skip to primary navigation

 Next, use a knife or a very sharp/heavy-duty peeler to remove the skin from the butternut squash.
 Admittedly, this is my least favorite part that requires the most work.
 I find using a knife is the easiest, unless you have a pretty serious vegetable peeler!

-De-Seed & Dice
+Remove Seeds & Dice

 Next, cut the butternut squash in half lengthwise and remove the seeds using an ice cream scoop or metal spoon.
 Then, cut each half into long strips then cubes.

-Use in the recipe
+Use in the Recipe

 overhead photo showing How to Cut a Butternut Squash